chief-od/Portfolio/README.md

 web applications, and operational systems that improve efficiency and support executive decision-making.

-Currently pursuing an MSc in Business Analytics while expanding my expertise in Artificial Intelligence and Data Engineering.
+I have also completed an MSc in Business Analytics and am currently expanding my expertise in Artificial Intelligence and Data Engineering.

 I believe great analytics should do more than explain the past; it should influence what happens next.

 ------------------------------------------------------------------------